wakesurfer/iotmeetup/instructions/iotclient.md

     }
 }
 ```
-9. Get the handles needed to be able to call API's.
+9. Get the handles needed to be able to call the IoT library API's.
 Add this code to iotclient.c after the previously entered section.
 ```
 /* get device model handle */
 if (iotcs_get_device_model_handle(device_urns[0], &device_model_handle) != IOTCS_RESULT_OK) {